-The Institute for Homeland Security & Workforce Development hosted the Phase 3 pilot for this management and planning level course on June 17-18, 2008.
-The course is designed to introduce basic principles and skills associated with security for planned events in small communities and rural areas.
+The Institute for Homeland Security & Workforce Development hosted the Phase 3 pilot for this management and planning level course designed to introduce basic principles and skills associated with security for planned events in small communities and rural areas.
 This is a 16-hour course that reinforces the importance and magnitude of security planning required to execute a safe and effective event.
-The pilot was held in collaboration with Eastern Kentucky University at the RBC Center and had 30 students in attendance.
+The pilot was held in collaboration with Eastern Kentucky University.

 Stephen C. Miller, a former member of the Joint Terrorism Task Force in Raleigh, NC, retired counterintelligence agent in the US Army, and Institute for Homeland Security & Workforce Development partner, conducted a workshop sponsored by the Institute and NCCU's Department of Criminal Justice designed for law enforcement personnel exploring terrorist threats in the United States and abroad.